ldiazcharris/examples_ITS_v2/Example_2/Readme.md

 *Console Output 1.
 Step B railway elements.*

 In this example, the Console Output 1 shows that the program can identify the nodes and their directions.
 Consol Output 1 has, for example, this line: ne16 [-560, 450] [516, 450] >>, it indicates the name of the netElement (ne16), the position (origin [-560, 450] and end point [516, 450]) of the net element, and the direction (>>, at right in this case, but in other example it could have been at left: <<).
 If compare this Consol Output 1 with Figure 2, and analysing each "netElement", all elements are coincident.
-The same analysis for: ne14, ne15, ne17, ne18, ne19 and ne20.
+The same analysis stands for: ne14, ne15, ne17, ne18, ne19 and ne20.

 ### C and D. Infrastructure analysis and CDL zones detection

-The process of analysing the infrastructure and detecting CDL zones produces one result: identifying the existence and position of each infrastructure element in the network: platforms, curves, level crossings,  buffer stops, derailers, lines,  operational points, signals, switches, tracks and detection elements (axle counters, rail joints and track circuits).
+The process of analysing the infrastructure and detecting CDL zones allows identifying the position of each infrastructure element in the network: platforms, curves, level crossings, buffer stops, derailers, lines, operational points, signals, switches, tracks and detection elements (axle counters, rail joints and track circuits).

 In section "II.
 RAILWAY NETWORK ANALYSER DESIGN" literal C of [1], it is shown Algorithm 2, which explains the process of analysing the network; and in the same section but in literal D, it is explained the process used to detect CDL zones.